zhaoxinf/FANzhaoxin666.github.io/index.md

 ## About Me
-I am now a joint PhD stdudent of HKUST and UMD, supervised by Prof. [Kai Chen](https://cse.hkust.edu.hk/~kaichen/) in HKUST and Prof. [Heng Huang](https://sites.pitt.edu/~heh45/) in UMD.
-I am now also a scholar at CMU, supervised by Prof [Min Xu](https://xulabs.github.io/group/).
-I am also the director of [Psyche.AI AVATAR Lab](https://www.psyai.com/home).Before join UMD and HKUST, I was a PhD student at Renmin University of China, supervised by Prof. [Jun He](http://info.ruc.edu.cn/jsky/szdw/ajxjgcx/jsjkxyjsx1/js2/758fdda1a0354792847b9e69d1289f6f.htm) from RUC and Prof. [Hongyan Liu](https://www.sem.tsinghua.edu.cn/info/1189/32080.htm) from THU.
-I also have a great time researching computer vision at ByteDance, Neal, and DeepGLInt.
-My research interests lie in the area of computer vision and machine learning.
-I have been long working on place recognition, 6D pose estimation, human body reconstruction and medical image segmentation.
-Feel free to send me an email if you are interested in my research.
+I am a joint PhD student at the Hong Kong University of Science and Technology (HKUST) and the University of Maryland, College Park (UMD), co-supervised by Prof. [Kai Chen](https://cse.hkust.edu.hk/~kaichen/) at HKUST and Prof. [Heng Huang](https://sites.pitt.edu/~heh45/) at UMD.
+Additionally, I am a scholar at Carnegie Mellon University (CMU), working with Prof [Min Xu](https://xulabs.github.io/group/).
+I also serve as the director of the  [Psyche.AI AVATAR Lab](https://www.psyai.com/home).

+My dream is to use technology to change the world.
+Specifically, I hope to build robots and digital humans that are indistinguishable from real humans, with the goal of achieving artificial general intelligence.
+Prior to joining UMD and HKUST, I was a PhD student at Renmin University of China, co-supervised by Prof. [Jun He](http://info.ruc.edu.cn/jsky/szdw/ajxjgcx/jsjkxyjsx1/js2/758fdda1a0354792847b9e69d1289f6f.htm) from RUC and Prof. [Jun He](http://info.ruc.edu.cn/jsky/szdw/ajxjgcx/jsjkxyjsx1/js2/758fdda1a0354792847b9e69d1289f6f.htm) from Tsinghua University (THU).
+Additionally, I have worked as a researcher at ByteDance, Neal, and DeepGLInt, focusing on computer vision research.

+My research interests lie in the areas of computer vision and machine learning, specifically in place recognition, 6D pose estimation, human body reconstruction, and medical image segmentation.
+Please feel free to contact me by email if you are interested in my research.

 ## Background
 + 2021.06-now, working as Chief Young Scientist in **Psyche.AI**.
 Human body reconstruction.